mrakgr/The-Spiral-Language/readme.md

 ```
 6L
 ```
 In ML languages, `::` is the list cons pattern.
 In Spiral it is the the tuple cons pattern.
-Tuple are fully fledged heterognous lists in Spiral and can be treated as such.
+Tuple are fully fledged heterogeneous lists in Spiral and can be treated as such.

 ```
 inl a = 2,3